Atif255/Atif255/README.md

 ### Hi there 👋

 - 🔭 I’m currently working on ...
-Analytics
+Python Projects
 - 🌱 I’m currently learning ...
 Deep Neural Networks
-- 👯 I’m looking to collaborate on ... anything intresting
+- 👯 I’m looking to collaborate on ...
+Analytics
 - 🤔 I’m looking for help with ...
 Artificial Intelligence
 - 💬 Ask me about ...
 Data Science, Python
-- 📫 How to reach me: ... my email
+- 📫 How to reach me: ...atif09558@gmail.com
-- ⚡ Fun fact: Data has been the backbone of Business Process.
-It can be used in various forms for policy making and for decisions.

 <!--
 **Atif255/Atif255** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.